ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/ourhub/benefits.md

 Our unique digital twin IT system allows a digital nomad to simplify his personal business life.

-### Within the ZDF, Nomads will have the following capabilities:
+### Within the OURHUB, Nomads will have the following capabilities:

 * Communication (messaging, email, video conferencing)
 * Invoicing, Expenses, Accounting, other administrative tasks.